ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 \*SuperscriptBox[\(r\), \(2\)] Sin[\[Phi]] \[DifferentialD]r \
 \[DifferentialD]\[Phi] \[DifferentialD]\[Theta]\)\)\) == hbar/2]]
 ```
-**Fig. 5.** [Mathematica® theorem proving operator Raw Input Form](https://github.com/ehounder/AI-Report-AI-Peer-Review/blob/main/4DGEMEOSAIpeerReviewPrompt.nb) for AI Report - ChatGPT-Wolfram AI Peer Review of 4D GEM EOS computational reproduction of 4D spacetime human-ai experience worldview.

-Recalling the view often expressed any new scientific theory in addition to being falsifiable, should also be of an unexpected nature, should make some unexpected prediction which is proven to be true, and generally embody a new physics direction.
+Recalling the popular view that any new scientific theory, in addition to being falsifiable, should also be of an unexpected nature, should make some unexpected prediction which is proven to be true, and generally embody a new physics direction.
+The improbable means for falsifying 4D GEM EOS has already been indicated above and of course a successful validation of the 4D GEM EOS radical new idea by AI Peer Review is certainly unexpected in the literature.

 [“Visualizing the Proton” through animation and film](https://news.mit.edu/2022/visualizing-proton-through-animation-film-0425)